eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

 In Phase 0 overview,

-- We learnt about the Client-Server architecture.
+- We covered the Client-Server architecture.
-- We learnt about the TCP protocol.
+- We went through the TCP protocol.
-- We learnt how sockets facilitate the communication between clients and servers.
+- We looked into how sockets facilitate the communication between clients and servers.

 ## Introduction

-How does a server function?
-It listens for any connections, i.e. clients that are trying to connect to the server, and based on the request from the client it does some specific operation.
+A server functions by actively monitoring for incoming connections from clients.
+Upon receiving a connection request, the server accepts the connection and proceeds to execute specific operations or protocols based on the client's request.

-To be able to listen for connections, it needs **listening sockets**.
-Listening \*\*\*\*sockets are bound to a specific IP address (interface) and a port.
-If any client wants to connect to the server, they have to direct their request to this particular IP:port combo that the server is listening on.
+To be able to listen for connections, the server needs **listening sockets**.
+Listening sockets are bound to a specific IP address (interface) and a port.
+If any client wants to connect to the server, they have to direct their request to this particular `IP:port` combination that the server is listening on.

-For example, let us assume you have a TCP server ‘running’ on your computer on port 8080.
+For example, let us assume we have a TCP server ‘running’ on our computer on port 8080.
 Running signifies that the server is ‘listening’ for any connections on port 8080.
 If a client wants to connect to the server, they would have to direct their request to `<IP_address_of_computer>:8080`.

 Using this knowledge, let us build a simple TCP server from the ground up.
-Since this is just Stage 1, you will be guided throughout the implementation with all the code given in the form of snippets.
+Since this is just Stage 1, the documentation will guide us throughout the implementation with all the code given in the form of snippets.

 ## Implementation

 ![implementation.png](/assets/stage-1/implementation.png)

-Now that we are going to start coding, lets create a `expserver` folder.
-All files related to our project will go inside it.
-Create another folder `phase_0` inside `expserver` which will contain the files we will be creating in Phase 0.
+Before we begin, let us create a folder named `expserver`.
+All files related to this project will go inside it.
+Create another folder named `phase_0` inside `expserver` which will contain the files we will be creating in Phase 0.

-For this stage, as we are creating a tcp server, create a file `expserver/phase_0/tcp_server.c`
+For this stage, as we are creating a TCP server, create a file `tcp_server.c` and place it inside `expserver/phase_0`.
+All the code from this stage will go into this file.

-Let’s start by adding all the header includes and defines.
+Let us start by adding all the header includes and defines.
 The use of each header will be explained as we proceed further.

 ```c
 #include <arpa/inet.h>